World Cup Group L predictions, tips & odds

-The 12th and final group at the 2026 FIFA World Cup is Group L, a group featuring England, Croatia, Ghana and Panama.
+The 12th and final group at the 2026 FIFA World Cup is Group L, a group that featured England, Croatia, Ghana and Panama.

 Below, Football Whispers breaks down Group L in full, including fixtures, latest odds and predictions.